-Here’s a closer look at each of Pennsylvania’s four HIEs:
+Here’s a closer look at each of Pennsylvania’s five HIEs:

 1. HealthShare Exchange (HSX), incorporated as a nonprofit in 2012, services facilities and providers primarily in eastern Pennsylvania, specifically Greater Philadelphia, but is expanding its Exchange activities to South Jersey and other areas.
 The health information organization began its journey with Direct Secure Messaging, and now has more than 9,000 practitioners connected by its Provider Directory.
 It also has information on more than 5 million regional patients in its Clinical Data Repository (CDR), which provides longitudinal records of the recent medical history of these individuals.

 HSX connects health plans and nearly all the hospitals and health systems (and their owned practices) in its service area, as well as behavioral health, long-term care, and Accountable Care Organizations (ACOs).
 More than 100 independent ambulatory practices are also included.
 It includes federal and city health clinics.